fastify/fastify/docs/Server-Methods.md

 <a name="listen"></a>
 #### listen
 Starts the server on the given port after all the plugins are loaded, internally waits for the `.ready()` event.
 The callback is the same as the Node core.
+By default, the server will listen on address `127.0.0.1` when no specific address is provided.

 ```js
 fastify.listen(3000, err => {
   if (err) throw err